FrancisGrignon/curriculum-vitae/README.md

 CV / Personal Portfolio
 http://grignon.azurewebsites.net/

-A simple prove of concept, featuring my cv, on how to build a static web site, store it in a docker container and run it.
+A simple prove of concept, featuring my curriculum vitae, on how to build a static web site, store it in a docker container and run it.

 To build the site.